 They know this and are smart enough to invite the same two couples – an American couple and a Japanese couple – that have made incredible success with Nu Skin.

-After trying to do the business myself, I really cannot understand how they did it, but I take my hat off for them and their success.
+After trying to do the business myself, I cannot understand HOW they did it, but I take my hat off for them and their success.

-Nu Skin Has been in Legal Hot Waters More Than Once
+Nu Skin Has been In Legal Hot Waters

 Recently, in 2016, Nu Skin settled $47 Million for operating a pyramid scheme after being sued by China in a Utah federal court.
 Nu Skin was also forced to pay another $750,000 for bribing a top Chinese official with funds from Nu Skin’s charitable division after a US Securities and Exchange Commission probe – Source: Wikipedia.